Skip to content

 • fetcher.yaml

-The filename stem (the part before .yaml) is the soul’s lookup key.
-When a workflow block sets soul_ref: researcher, the parser resolves it to custom/souls/researcher.yaml.
+The embedded id is the soul’s lookup key.
+When a workflow block sets soul_ref: researcher, the parser resolves the soul whose embedded id is researcher; external soul files must use the same filename stem, such as custom/souls/researcher.yaml.

 Only .yaml files are discovered.
 Files with the .yml extension are ignored.
 Files whose names start with _ are not excluded — all .yaml files in the directory are loaded.